sadiaruhama/Clinical-SOAP-Note-Generator---Bilingual-Ambient-AI-for-Medical-Documentation/README.md

 I selected the **BART-Large-CNN** (Bidirectional and Auto-Regressive Transformers) architecture.

-● Why BART?
+● **Why BART?**
 BART uses a bidirectional encoder (like BERT) to grasp the full context of a patient's story and an autoregressive decoder (like GPT) to generate structured text.
 This makes it significantly more effective than "decoder-only" models for capturing the specific nuances of clinical dialogue.

 ### Phase 3: Complexity & Challenges
 During the development, several critical complexities arose:
-* ** 1.
+* **1**.
 Linguistic Diversity: Patients in South Asia often switch between Bangla and English.
 To handle this, I utilized the SentencePiece tokenizer to ensure that the Bangla script did not result in "unknown token" errors.
-* ** 2.
+* **2**.
 Repetitive Hallucination: In early testing, the model tended to loop medical phrases.
 I mitigated this by implementing a high Repetition Penalty (3.5) and no-repeat n-gram size of 3 during inference.

-* ** 3.
-VRAM Constraints: Fine-tuning a 400M+ parameter model on a T4 GPU required memory
+* **3**.
+VRAM Constraints: Fine-tuning a 400M+ parameter model on a T4 GPU required memory engineering.
-engineering.
 I implemented Gradient Accumulation (to simulate a larger batch size) and FP16 Mixed Precision to prevent out-of-memory crashes.

-3. Fine-Tuning Process
+## 📊 3.
+Fine-Tuning Process
-The model was fine-tuned on the Medical
-Chat
-_
-_
-Summarization dataset using the Hugging Face Trainer API.
+The model was fine-tuned on the Medical_Chat_Summarization dataset using the Hugging Face Trainer API.

-●
-●
-●
-●
-Epochs: 3
+● Epochs: 3

-Learning Rate: 3e-5
+● Learning Rate: 3e-5

-Optimizer: AdamW
+● Optimizer: AdamW

-Strategy: The training utilized Gradient Checkpointing, which saves memory by recomputing certain activations during the backward pass rather than storing them all.
+● Strategy: The training utilized Gradient Checkpointing, which saves memory by recomputing certain activations during the backward pass rather than storing them all.

-4. Evaluation Results
+## 🚀4.
+Evaluation Results
 Quantitative Performance (Epoch 2 Results)
 The model was evaluated using ROUGE scores to measure the overlap between generated notes and ground-truth references.